-The College welcomes applications from students who have been home educated and may not have taken formal examinations.
+The College welcomes applications from students who have been home educated where they have achieved the general entry requirements for a Level 3 or Foundation programme.
 It should be noted that all students must be aged 16 or over as at 31st August in the year of their admission.
 A student may never have experienced education in a school setting or may have attended school at some point in their career but have withdrawn for health or other personal reasons.
 We are usually not able to support students who have become home educated as a result of a failed managed move or as an alternative to exclusion from their previous school.

-Students who will not have sat GCSE examinations will be asked to complete work in English and Maths so that members of staff can assess the level at which they are working.
+By exception, students who will not have sat GCSE examinations will be asked to complete work in English and Maths so that members of staff can assess the level at which they are working and whether they can benefit from the courses that the College has to offer.